Statistical Machine Learning

 - Neural networks and deep learning

 These methods will be studied and applied to real data from various applications throughout the course.
 The course also covers important practical considerations such as cross-validation, model selection and the bias-variance trade-off.
 The course includes theory (e.g., derivations and proofs) as well as practice (notably the lab and the mini project).
-The practical part will be implemented either using Python or R (your own choice).
+The practical part will be implemented using Python.

 - Lectures: 11 (including an introduction to Python and scikit-learn)